gauravkr0071/Data-Scientist-Roadmap/Activation function.md

 In order to make the model get the power (aka the higher degree complexity) to learn the non-linear patterns, specific non-linear layers (activation functions) are added in between.

 - __Desirable features of an activation function___
+__Vanishing Gradient problem:__ \
-Vanishing Gradient problem: Neural Networks are trained using the process gradient descent.
+Neural Networks are trained using the process gradient descent.
 The gradient descent consists of the backward propagation step which is basically chain rule to get the change in weights in order to reduce the loss after every epoch.
 Consider a two-layer network and the first layer is represented as f₁(x) and the second layer is represented as f₂(x).

 The overall network is o(x) = f₂(f₁(x)).
 If we calculate weights during the backward pass, we get o`(x) = f₂(x)*f₁`(x).
 Here f₁(x) is itself a compound function consisting of Act(W₁*x₁ + b₁) where Act is the activation function after layer 1.
 Applying chain rule again, we clearly see that f₁`(x) = Act(W₁*x₁ + b₁)*x₁ which means it also depends directly on the activation value.
 Now imagine such a chain rule going through multiple layers while backpropagation.
 If the value of Act() is between 0 and 1, then several such values will get multiplied to calculate the gradient of the initial layers.
 This reduces the value of the gradient for the initial layers and those layers are not able to learn properly.

 In other words, their gradients tend to vanish because of the depth of the network and the activation shifting the value to zero.
 This is called the vanishing gradient problem.
 So we want our activation function to not shift the gradient towards zero. \

-Zero-Centered: Output of the activation function should be symmetrical at zero so that the gradients do not shift to a particular direction.
+__Zero-Centered__ : Output of the activation function should be symmetrical at zero so that the gradients do not shift to a particular direction.

-Computational Expense: Activation functions are applied after every layer and need to be calculated millions of times in deep networks.
+__Computational Expense__ : Activation functions are applied after every layer and need to be calculated millions of times in deep networks.
 Hence, they should be computationally inexpensive to calculate. \

-Differentiable: As mentioned, neural networks are trained using the gradient descent process, hence the layers in the model need to differentiable or at least differentiable in parts.
+__Differentiable__ : As mentioned, neural networks are trained using the gradient descent process, hence the layers in the model need to differentiable or at least differentiable in parts.
 This is a necessary requirement for a function to work as activation function layer.

 - __How to use them in deep neural networks?__
 Tanh and sigmoid cause huge vanishing gradient problems.
 Hence, they should not be used.